 You will want to make sure that your contractor is licensed.
 Being licensed requires passing a test to measure competency and shows that your contractor is following local laws.
 Any dedicated, professional contractor will have a license.
 Working with a licensed contractor also gives you a related government agency to turn to if there is a problem.

-You will also want to take a look to see if your roofer belongs to the National Roofing Contractors Association and holds a good rating with the Better Business Bureau.
+You will also want to take a look to see if your roofer holds a good rating with the Better Business Bureau.

 Make sure your roofing contractor is insured.
 The State of California requires all licensed contractors to have workmen’s compensation insurance.
 If an employee is hurt while on the job, the insurance company pays all the related medical expenses.
 However, if your contractor does not have workmen’s compensation insurance, you could be liable for medical costs, lost wages, and other related costs.